Keke thieves on the prowl in Delta – The Sun Nigeria

 From Paul Osuyi, Asaba

-Hoodlums operating with tricycle also known as Keke have invaded Ughelli in Ughelli North Local Government Area of Delta State where they are robbing unsuspecting residents of their valuables.
+Hoodlums operating with tricycle also known as Keke have invaded Ughelli in Ughelli North Local Government Area of Delta State where they rob unsuspecting residents of their valuables.

-They dispossess victims of their valuables including handsets, ATM cards and cash.

 It was further gathered that the hoodlums, some of whom are internet fraudsters, use stolen SIM cards to empty the bank accounts of the victims.